shadrach16/event-scanner-ocr/README.md

 * **Frontend Framework:** `React.js` (for the UI logic and state management).
 * **Native Runtime:** `Capacitor` (wraps the web app into a native binary for Play Store/App Store).
-* **AI/OCR Engine:** Integration with **Google Cloud Vision API** (or Tesseract.js) for raw text extraction, followed by a Regex/NLP parsing layer to classify data into "Date," "Time," and "Location."
+* **AI/OCR Engine:** Integration with **Google Nano Vision API** for raw text extraction, followed by a Regex/NLP parsing layer to classify data into "Date," "Time," and "Location."
 * **Storage:** `SQLite` (for local history of scanned events).

 ---